vguerra/ilox/README.md

 #### Operator Associativity

-To avoid ambiguity during parsing of expressions, we define the associativity of some binary operators.
+To avoid ambiguity during parsing of expressions, we define the associativity of the different operators in the language.
 As well, the table lists the operators in order of precedence, from lower to higher.

 | **Operator family** | **Operators** | **Associates** |